Datu Uto: Early life and career

-Sultan
+History

-Alliances
+Rise to power

-Uto ruled Buayan from the inland town of Zapakan.
+Uto ruled Buayan from the inland town of Sapakan.
 He married the daughter of Maguindanao's Sultan Qudratullah Untong, Rajah Putri Bai-labi.
-In 1874 he joined forces with Sultan Jamal ul-Azam, the Sultan of Sulu, to take the offensive against the Spanish.
+In 1874, he joined forces with Sultan Jamal ul-Azam, the Sultan of Sulu, to take the offensive against the Spanish.
 Evidently, Sulu needed the slave shipments Uto had been able to provide.
 In the same year he stated in a letter to the Governor of Mindanao, Colonel Carraga, that he has a large contingent to accompany him, which included at least 18 datus and 600 men.
 At the peak of his power he had as many as 5,000 slaves.

 In turn, the Spanish attacked Bakat, Buayan's major stronghold (cota or kuta), and occupied it.
 However, Uto was able to regain the stronghold and force the Spanish to sign a peace accord in May 1875.
-The leaders of the Pulangi river basin gravitated towards Uto's leadership, and this enabled them to keep the Spanish at bay.
+The leaders of the Pulangi River Basin gravitated towards Uto's leadership, and this enabled them to keep the Spanish at bay.
 Included in the areas where Uto's influence grew were Talayan, Buluan, and Tumbao.
 The Spanish recognised his "ingenuity in manipulating friendships and debt relationships to suit his ends."
 He solidified his alliances by friendship and marriage.
 For instance, he had a total of 60 wives.

 While keeping his administration small, mainly composed of a council, it was his personality which built a coalition with the neighboring leaders.
 His domain extended from Lake Buluan to Sarangani Bay.
-However, to conceal his true rank as sultan, Sultan Tambilawan (Sultan Bayao's son and Uto's cousin) was installed as the titular "Sultan of Buayan," even though Tambilawan was Sultan of Kudarangan, a sultanate within Buayan.
+However, to conceal his true rank as sultan, Sultan Tambilawan (Sultan Bayao's son and Uto's cousin) was installed as the titular "Sultan of Buayan", even though Tambilawan was Sultan of Kudarangan, a sultanate within Buayan.
 This caused Buayan to retain the title of datu, a strategy aimed to confuse the Spaniards as to who was the real ruler of Buayan.